Is the Global AI Industry in a Bubble? Rethinking the Narrative Through a Sociological Lens

 The Real Issue: Monetisation, Not Adoption

 These are a few examples/proposals from a sociologist.
-I have no doubt that the actual AI the use-case potential is much bigger.
+I have no doubt that the actual AI use-case potential is much bigger.

 Why Sociologists Must Be Central to the AI Conversation